-Port Eliot Festival, 26-29 July
+Port Eliot Festival, 25-28 July

 Port Eliot Festival, held at the historic estate in St Germans on the Rame Peninsula, wanders from words and music to fashion and food and on to science, wellbeing, art, film, comedy and far beyond.
 The 2018 line-up will be revealed in the New Year.

-Boardmasters Festival, 8-13 August
+Boardmasters Festival, 7-11 August

 Taste of Scilly, 1-30 September

-Visitors can discover the low-food miles, slow food culture of the famously unspoilt archipelago and saviour a fresh foodie experience every day: from lobster feasts and taster menus to Scillonian produce markets, from beach barbeques at low tide to pasty-making workshops, from evening supper boats to Taste of Scilly cocktails and cream teas.
+Visitors can discover the low-food miles, slow-food culture of this famously unspoilt archipelago and saviour a fresh foodie experience every day: from lobster feasts and taster menus to Scillonian produce markets, from beach barbecues at low tide to pasty-making workshops, from evening supper boats to Taste of Scilly cocktails and cream teas.

-St Ives September Festival, 8-22 September
+St Ives September Festival, 14-28 September

-Little Orchard Cider and Music Festival, 14-16 September
+Little Orchard Cider and Music Festival, 13-15 September

-Falmouth Oyster Festival, 11-14 October
+Falmouth Oyster Festival, 10-13 October

 The festival marks the start of the oyster dredging season, the native Fal Oyster and the diversity of Cornish seafood, with four days of feasting, cooking demos, live music, food and craft stalls.